Softeq/serilog.extension/README.md

 # Serilog extention

-Netstandard exntetions for Serilog.
+.NET Standard 2.0 extensions for Serilog.
 Use to collect logs and to monitor application.

 ## Usage
 Handle exception in middleware:
 1. Log error
 ```csharp
             _logger.Event("UnhandledExceptionCaughtByMiddleware")
                    .With.Exception(ex)
                    .Message("Exception was caught by exception handling middleware.
 Status code = {StatusCode}; error code = {ErrorCode}", statusCode, errorCode)